Isshiki-san Wants to Know About Love

-Isshiki-san wa Koi o Shiritai (一式さんは恋を知りたい。) is a Japanese manga series written and illustrated by Ayune Araragi.
+Isshiki-san Wants to Know About Love (一式さんは恋を知りたい。, Isshiki-san wa Koi o Shiritai) is a Japanese manga series written and illustrated by Ayune Araragi.
 It was originally serialized under the title Rinna Keibu wa Kokyū ga Dekinai (リンナ警部は呼吸ができない) in Ichijinsha's Monthly Comic Rex magazine between October 2016 and December 2017, with its chapters being collected into three volumes.
-It was then relaunched in Kadokawa Shoten's Monthly Shōnen Ace magazine in June 2020, with its chapters collected into nine volumes as of October 2025.
-An anime television series adaptation has been announced.
+It was then relaunched in Kadokawa Shoten's Monthly Shōnen Ace magazine in June 2020, with its chapters collected into ten volumes as of May 2026.
+An anime television series adaptation produced by Sakura Create is set to premiere in January 2027.

 Plot

 The series follows Rinna Miliford Isshiki, a genius police inspector who is nicknamed "Steel-Faced Rinna".
 Known for her serious demeanor, recently she had seen herself feeling flustered when she is around police detective Meishi Rokutanda.
 Although she aims to continue showing her steel-faced facade, she cannot help but fall for Meishi's kindness.
-Wanting to get over her conflicted feelings, she decides to accept Meishi's offer of them becoming engaging in a fake relationship.
+Wanting to get over her conflicted feelings, she decides to accept Meishi's offer of them becoming engaged in a fake relationship, thought it is unknown if Meishi feels the same way for her.